All-electric Fisker Ocean to debut at Goodwood Festival of Speed

 The back window will also lower to allow longer loads to be carried, while all glass apart from the windscreen can be opened in California mode, explaining the kink in the window line above the rear wheel arch, allowing the rearmost side windows to be lowered.

 When the car finally reaches the UK, it won’t be sold through dealers, instead it can be bought or leased online, while there will be Fisker experience centres dotted around the country with the first rumoured to be in the Westfield shopping centre in West London.
+The brand’s first European centre is under construction in Munich, Germany.

 Then there will be two more expensive models, straddling the £100,000 mark, developed in the UK by the recently announced Fisker Magic Works, which will be set up and run by former Aston Martin man David King.

 “What's unique about the UK is that they have a whole talent pool of people who have specialised in these specialty vehicles,” said Fisker.
 “You've got McLaren, Aston, Rolls-Royce, Bentley, and then all the little companies like Ariel.
-Then you've got Formula 1 racing centered in England – there’s a lot of expertise there.
+Then you've got Formula 1 racing centred in England – there’s a lot of expertise there.

 “Nobody’s really talking to the current enthusiasts and where they are with EVs.
 Who's going to get them first?
 I want to be the one getting them first.